-Lighting in a reception area plays an important role for making staff and visitors welcome, aiding the transition from outside to inside the heart of the building itself.
-Well-designed and specified lighting 'sets the scene' and helps to create the right first impression.
+Lighting in a reception area plays an important role for making staff and visitors feel welcome, as well as emphasising the brand values.
+The lighting solution is designed to ‘set the scene’, and helps to create the right first impression.

 Offices and workspace lighting must satisfy a variety of needs, and technology choices should be carefully considered.
 Yet, armed with the right knowledge, it is possible to make the right choices that will net real business benefits.
 Whether you are an estates director, a property and maintenance manager or an FM, our workspace lighting experts can assist you at every stage of your lighting specification process: from product selection to advice on how to build a board-level business case for your lighting upgrade.